 New York, NY

-Josh Ozersky, aka Mr. Cutlets, is known among the foodie community for his love of all things meat, especially the hamburger.
-And who better to ghost write the biography of the hamburger than Mr. Cutlets himself?
-Ozersky published The Hamburger: A History in April 2009, cementing himself as a meat-lovers culinary historian.
+Josh Ozersky, aka Mr. Cutlets, was known in the restaurant community as a lover of all things meat, especially the hamburger.
+So who better than Mr. Cutlets himself to ghost write the biography of the hamburger?
+The Hamburger: A History was published in April 2009, cementing the author as a meat-lover’s culinary historian.

-But beyond his zestful carnivorousness, Ozersky is a prolific commentator.
-He writes frequently about American vernacular cookery, although his culinary opinions, expositions, and exaltations can range from a food trucks to fine dining.
-This James Beard Award-winning food writer was the former restaurant critic for Newsday, national editor for Citysearch, editor at Grubstreet in 2006, and ran the popular food blog The Feedbag.
-Ozersky has written for many other publications, including The New York Times, the New York Post, Saveur, Time, and Details.
-His other books include Meat Me in Manhattan: A Carnivore’s Guide to New York and Archie Bunker’s America: TV in an Era of Changing Times.
+Beyond his zestful carnivorousness, Ozersky was a prolific commentator.
+He wrote frequently about the vernacular of American cookery, while his culinary opinions, expositions, and exaltations ranged from food trucks to fine dining.
+The James Beard Award-winning food writer was the former restaurant critic for Newsday, national editor for Citysearch, founding editor of Grubstreet, and editor-at-large for Esquire.
+Ozersky also wrote for many other publications, including The New York Times, the New York Post, Saveur, Time, and Details.
+His books include Meat Me in Manhattan: A Carnivore’s Guide to New York and Archie Bunker’s America: TV in an Era of Changing Times.

 New York, NY